kubedb/website/content/docs/v2026.6.19/guides/mysql/gitops/gitops.md

 ```
 At first, we will create a secret containing `user.conf` file with required configuration settings.
-To know more about this configuration file, check [here](/docs/v2026.6.19/guides/mysql/configuration/using-config-file)
+To know more about this configuration file, check the [Run MySQL with Custom Configuration](/docs/v2026.6.19/guides/mysql/configuration/config-file/) guide.
 ```yaml
 apiVersion: v1
 stringData: